bdecon/econ_data/bd_CPS/README.md

 The next step is to run the notebook called `bd_CPS_reader.ipynb`.
 This will create a feather file called `cpsYYYY.ft` for each year included in the command in the `bd_CPS_reader` notebook.
 The feather file can be read into pandas as a dataframe, and, as I understand but have not tested, can be read into R and other statistical software programs.
 The file contains a subset of variables that are most commonly used for research.

+##### How to add variables

+To add an additional CPS variable to the extract, include the variable name from the Census data dictionary in `VarList` in `bd_CPS_details.py`.

 ##### bd CPS variables

 The bd CPS contains several variables that are recodes of other CPS variables or combinations of CPS data and outside data.
 The two most important examples of this are the Labor Market Status (LMSTAT) and the real wage variables (RHRWAGE and RWKWAGE).

 Details on bd CPS variables are as follows:

-* LMSTAT - Labor market status - Classifies all age 16+ observations into one of 12 labor market statuses.
-See bd_CPS_reader.ipynb for mapping.
+* LFS - Labor force status - Employed, Unemployed, or Not in Labor Force (NILF).
+* COW1 - Class of worker on first job: Federal Government, State Government, Local Government, Private, Self-employed Incorporated, Self-employed Unincorporated, Without Pay.
+* NILFREASON - Reason for non-participation in the labor market: Discouraged, Disabled/Ill, Caregiving, Retired, In School, Other.
 * RHRWAGE - Real hourly wage - Available in ORG quartersample, this converts weekly pay to hourly where possible and then adjusts the wage using the not-seasonally-adjusted regional CPI (Northeast, Midwest, South, West).
 * RWKWAGE - Real weekly wage - Same as above, except the weekly pay (therefore factoring in hours worked).
 * INDGRP - Industry group of first job - Consistent industry groups for first job: Construction and mining (also includes agriculture and the like), Manufacturing, Trade, transportation, and utilties, Finance and business services (also includes Information and the like), Leisure and hospitality, and Public administration.
 See bd_CPS_reader.ipynb for mapping.
 * UNEMPTYPE - type of unemployment: job loser, job leaver, new entrant, or re-entrant.
 * UNEMPDUR - duration of unemployment, in weeks.
+Slight definition change in 1994 revamp.
 * VETERAN - binary variable equal to 1 if served active duty armed forces.
 * CERT - has a professional certification.
 * STATE - converstion of state FIPS code to two letter state abbreviation.